ZachDK2478/asset-hub/README.md

-# asset-hub
+# ZachDK's asset hub.
-Just a repo to hold lots of my assets when it comes to websites and linking in code.
+This is basically just a repo to hold lots of assets that I link in my code.
+Most evidently seen in UNDERTALE Funk-Mode's host & sub pages.